The Ultimate List of CRM Statistics for 2023

 CRM And Its Users

 1. If a company has ten or more employees, it uses a CRM in 91% of the cases.

 (Grand View Research)

-While a small business might not need a CRM, the larger ones do.
+While a small business might not need a CRM, larger ones do.

-As the operation expands, the need for a centralized repository of information, as well as the proper automation workflow, increases – which is where the right CRM comes in.
+As the operation expands, the need for a centralized repository of information and the proper automation workflow increases – which is where the right CRM comes in.

 2. One of the biggest reasons a CRM is used is to bridge the gaps between sales professionals in an organization (52% of cases).
 Other causes include managing data and improving a culture that isn’t super focused on customer needs.